How to Play Jazz Piano – A Beginners Guide

 Now, many years later as a pro musician I look back on those uncertain times and wish I had discovered a clearer direction when I started.

-So, in order to help the beginners out on their own path to growth, I’d like to discuss some core components of what you need to to begin to play this wonderful style of music.
+So, in order to help the beginner jazz piano students out on their own path to growth, I’d like to discuss some core components of what you need to begin to play this wonderful style of music.

-Hopefully this will give you guys a more focused start on your jazz journey.
+Hopefully this will give you guys a more focused start on your journey of finally playing jazz piano.
 This is the starter guide/advice I wish I would have had as a newbie.
 Let’s get to learning!

-Learning jazz is truly like learning any new language.
+Being a beginner jazz musician is very similar to being a student learning a new language.
 Every time you learn a new “word”, or in our case a new chord, lick, or a new scale, it becomes a piece of vocabulary you can then use in a sentence.

 Now, of course learning new “words” is important to any language but if you don’t know how to construct and speak a full sentence it will always be hard to communicate.